 Frazier & Cook, 1993 examined over a dozen relationship variables and found self-confidence to be the strongest predictor of breakup recovery time, where recovery was defined as no longer experiencing emotional distress.

-This fits right in line with research which suggests that men and women with anxious attatchment styles are more likely to try to restart the relationship.
+This fits right in line with research that suggests that men and women with anxious attachment styles are more likely to try to restart the relationship.

 Confident women will look to move on, rather than going back to something that didn’t work for them in the past.

 And you know what?
-These women are on to something, because it’s almost always better to to avoid taking back an ex-girlfriend who dumped you.
+These women are on to something because it’s almost always better to avoid taking back an ex-girlfriend who dumped you.

 5: You’ve Been Apart Longer Than You Were Together